-We all have dreams that we would like to fulfill one day and financial goals that we would like to achieve.
+We all have dreams that we would like to fulfil one day and financial goals that we would like to achieve.
 For some, it is owning a house or providing their children with the best education possible.
-For others, it could be traveling around the world.
+For others, it could be travelling around the world.
 These dreams will come true when we are financially secure and have the freedom to follow our hearts.
 In order to achieve this, it is important to list your financial goals and grow your money to its full potential.
 While a life insurance or a ULIP (Unit-linked Insurance Plan) is always a great idea, you need to first understand the best way to plan your financial goals.

 Planning financial goals

 Before you plan your financial goals, it is important to identify your spending patterns, make a note of expenses that can be foregone and plan ahead on how you can save more money.

 The three important steps to plan your financial goals are as follows: